helidon-io/helidon/tests/integration/transaction/data-mp/data-mp/README.md

   * database got erased after persistence context init with `jakarta.persistence.schema-generation.database.action` set to `none`, but that's not an issue on our side

+* Tx annotations interceptors do not work with CDI yet.